skienzmatishun/rippreport/content/p/csb-railroad-nomination/index.md

 - robinson
 authors:
 - admin
-alttags: Council denies knowledge of property purchase; graphic shows a speech bubble crossed out
+alttags: A red circle with a broken diagonal line enclosing a black outline of a speech bubble
 related_articles:
 - slug: honeymoon
   title: HONEYMOON